-In Table 5, we compare the forecasting performance of the ADL-intra-EWC model and the ADL-inter-IC model to the ADL-intra model for each individual product category based on the MASE for one to eight-week forecast horizon.
-We focus on the ADL-intra-EWC model and the ADL-inter-IC model because they have the best forecasting performance overall and the ADL-intra model is their counterpart model which overlooks the issue of structural break.
-We show the forecasts based on the MASE for one to eight-week horizon for simplicity and the results for other measures and horizons are similar.
-The ADL-intra-EWC model and the ADL-intra-IC model outperforms the ADL-intra model for 20 and 19 product categories respectively (out of 28 categories).
-The ADL-intra-EWC model and the ADL-inter-IC model do not outperform the ADL-intra model for every product category due to the heterogeneity of the data characteristics across different product categories (e.g., Ma et al., 2016).
-The ADL-intra-EWC model or the ADL-intra-IC model reduce the MASE by 1.97% and 2.9% respectively for the 20% of categories (i.e., 6 categories) where they achieve their maximum improvement.
-Figure 3 show further details using boxplots for those product categories.
-In Figure 3(a) (i.e., the boxplot in the upper-left corner) and Figure 3(b) (i.e., the boxplot in the upper-right corner), positive values indicate the percentage improvements by the ADL-intra-EWC model and by the ADL-intra-IC model compared to the ADL-intra model.
+In Table 6, we compare the forecasting performance of the ADL-intra-EWC model and the ADL-inter-IC model to the ADL-intra model for each individual product category based on the MASE for one to eight-week forecast horizon.
+We focus on the ADL-intra-EWC model and the ADL-inter-IC model because they have the best forecasting performance overall and the ADL-intra model has a similar model specification but overlooks the issue of structural change.
+The comparison results for other error measures and horizons are similar.
+The ADL-intra-EWC model and the ADL-intra-IC model outperforms the ADL-intra model for the majorities of the product categories (e.g., 20 and 17 respectively, out of 28 categories).
+They do not outperform the ADL-intra model for all product categories due to the heterogeneity of the data characteristics across different product categories (e.g., Ma et al., 2016).
+Figure 3 show further details using boxplots for their best performing product categories.
+In the figures, positive values indicate the percentage reduction of the MASE by the ADL-intra-EWC model and by the ADL-intra-IC model compared to the ADL-intra model.

-Table 5.
-The relative forecasting performance of the ADL-intra-EWC model and the ADL-intra-IC model compared to the ADL-intra model for each product category for the MASE for one to eight-week forecast horizon
+Table 6.
+The percentage reduction by the ADL-intra-EWC model and the ADL-intra-IC model compared to the ADL-intra model for each product category for the MASE for one to eight-week forecast horizon